 Any Driver who violates the directives provided in this Section shall be subject to disciplinary action, up to and including termination of employment, in addition to any other requirements provided for in this Title 9.
+The County will not subject drivers to discipline for the detection of nonpsychoactive cannabis metabolites in their body.
+Any reference to disciplinary action, including termination in this Section, does not apply to the detection of nonspsychoactive cannabis metabolites in the hair, blood, urine, or other bodily fluids.
 No supervisor with actual knowledge of a violation of any of these directives shall permit any Driver to report for or remain on duty when required to perform any safety sensitive functions.

-- A. No Driver shall report for duty requiring the performance of safety sensitive functions within four (4) hours after consuming alcohol. - B. No Driver shall report for duty, remain on duty, or drive a commercial motor vehicle on duty requiring the performance of safety sensitive functions while having a blood alcohol concentration of .01% BAC or greater. - C. No Driver shall consume alcohol while on duty, when required to perform any safety sensitive functions. - D. No Driver required to take a post-accident alcohol test shall consume alcohol for eight (8) hours following the accident or until he/she undergoes a post-accident drug and breath alcohol test, whichever occurs first.
+- A. No Driver shall report for duty requiring the performance of safety sensitive functions within four (4) hours after consuming alcohol. - B. No Driver shall report for duty, remain on duty, or drive a commercial motor vehicle on duty requiring the performance of safety sensitive functions while having a blood alcohol concentration of .01% BAC or greater. - C. No Driver shall consume alcohol while on duty, when required to perform any safety sensitive functions.

-- E. No Driver shall refuse to submit to a pre-placement, a postaccident, a random, a follow-up or a reasonable suspicion alcohol or drug test. - F. No Driver shall report for duty or remain on duty requiring the performance of safety-sensitive functions when the Driver has used any medication or drug, except when the use is pursuant to the instructions of a licensed United States medical practitioner who has advised the County, in writing, that the Driver's ability to safely operate a commercial motor vehicle will not be impaired while using such medications. - G. All Drivers must inform their immediate supervisor of any therapeutic drug use which may impair the Driver's ability to safely operate a commercial motor vehicle.
-This includes prescription medications, over the counter medication and illicit drug use or alcohol mis-use. - H. No Driver shall report for duty, remain on duty or perform a safetysensitive function if the driver has used or tested positive for alcohol or drug use. - I. Any Driver who has violated the foregoing directives and is permitted by the County and the SAP to be returned to duty must comply with the requirements of the rehabilitation program prescribed by the SAP; submit to a same-sex direct observation return to duty testing, and any and all required directly observed follow up testing.
+- D. No Driver required to take a post-accident alcohol test shall consume alcohol for eight (8) hours following the accident or until he/she undergoes a post-accident drug and breath alcohol test, whichever occurs first. - E. No Driver shall refuse to submit to a pre-placement, a post-accident, a random, a follow-up or a reasonable suspicion alcohol or drug test. - F. No Driver shall report for duty or remain on duty requiring the performance of safety-sensitive functions when the Driver has used any medication or drug, except when the use is pursuant to the instructions of a licensed United States medical practitioner who has advised the County, in writing, that the Driver's ability to safely operate a commercial motor vehicle will not be impaired while using such medications. - G. All Drivers must inform their immediate supervisor of any therapeutic drug use which may impair the Driver's ability to safely operate a commercial motor vehicle.
+This includes prescription medications, over-the-counter medication and illicit drug use or alcohol mis-use. - H. No Driver shall report for duty, remain on duty or perform a safetysensitive function if the driver has used or tested positive for alcohol or drug use. - I. Any Driver who has violated the foregoing directives and is permitted by the County and the SAP to be returned to duty must comply with the requirements of the rehabilitation program prescribed by the SAP; submit to a same-sex direct observation return to duty testing, and any and all required directly observed follow up testing.
 The County assumes no liability for the costs of any rehabilitation program or required testing.